The Transatlantic Trade and Investment Partnership (TTIP)

 The safety standards on which we rely daily for our food, medicines and cars.
 The energy and climate policies needed to save our planet.
 The new financial regulations designed to prevent banks from gambling with our money and creating another crisis.
 These are policies that should be determined in open, democratic venues where we have a say.

 But a group of the largest U.S. and European banks, agribusinesses and other powerful industry groups want to rewrite these safeguards behind closed doors.
 For over a decade, they have pushed for a new U.S. "trade" deal with Europe – the Transatlantic Trade and Investment Partnership (TTIP), also known as the Trans-Atlantic Free Trade Agreement (TAFTA) – a deal that would chill protections on both sides of the Atlantic.
-Launched in July 2013, TTIP negotiations are currently underway.
+TTIP negotiations began in July 2013 and have been on hold since October 2016.

 European agribusiness corporations have listed U.S. safety standards for Grade A milk as an "obstacle" that they hope can be removed via TTIP.
 They acknowledge that the standards "were devised as a means of addressing the risk of food borne illnesses," but express hope the standards can be weakened because complying with them "is both highly cumbersome and expensive."